markand/molko/doc/docs/dev/api/core/alloc.md

 allocation isn't much used in the core API, it is used in few places where static arrays would not fit (e.g. loading maps).

+All of these functions are expected to never return NULL in case of memory exhaustion but to call [panic][] instead as recovering from out-of-memory in a game is near impossible.

 ## Macros

 ### ALLOC\_POOL\_INIT\_DEFAULT